Humanity has been developing technologies to defend the home front for hundreds of years, resulting in the highest number of enemy casualties.

 - Suit, boots, and mask worn.
 Gloves carried.

-In MOPP3, soldiers don protective masks and hoods—except the gloves— nearly completing the level of protection.
-This level may have a vapor hazard, contact contamination, or other risks.
+In MOPP3, soldiers wear protective masks and hoods—except for gloves—nearly completing the level of protection.
+This level may pose a vapor hazard, contact contamination, or other risks.

 However, this causes severe work-related interference.
 The mask and hood limit vision, heat stress increases, and there is a higher danger of heat exhaustion.
 Soldiers in hot weather may pull up the protective mask hood and open the overgarment jacket for ventilation, but they must keep their trousers fastened.